 A life with purpose is one which looks with intense focus and passion on the goal.
 It defies all odds and comes back from all setbacks in the pursuit of the same.

 It rises out of depths of despair; often clinging on to God in moments when strength gives out.
-It is energized by a single-eyed determination and burning desire to excel.
+It is energized by a single-eyed determination and a burning desire to excel.

 It does not allow oneself to be distracted by the frivolous and the silly.
 Purpose enables one to be decisive in action, judicious in the use of time, wise in investments of talent and treasure, and cautious in friendship.

-When life is dominated by a purpose, there is no time to be wasted in answering critics, no time to wallow in self-pity licking the wounds of battle and no time to scatter away wishing “What might have been!”
+When life is dominated by purpose, there is no time to be wasted in answering critics, no time to wallow in self-pity licking the wounds of battle and no time to scatter away wishing “What might have been!”

 When purpose takes hold, it knows how brief life is and with what speed and finality windows of opportunity will shut tight.
 Therefore it will act and will not rest till the matter at hand is done.